simonw/sqlite-utils/docs/cli.rst

     $ sqlite-utils search mydb.db documents searchterm -c title -c created

+By default all search results will be returned.
+You can use ``--limit 20`` to return just the first 20 results.

 Use the ``--sql`` option to output the SQL that would be executed, rather than running the query::

     $ sqlite-utils search mydb.db documents searchterm --sql